biopython/biopython/DEPRECATED.rst

 Python 3.6
 ----------
-Triggers a deprecation warning as of release 1.79.
+No longer supported as of Release 1.80, having triggered a deprecation warning as of release 1.79.
 First supported in release 1.69.

 Python 3.5
 ----------